Comparative Study of Differentially Private Data Synthesis Methods: Differentially Private Data Synthesis (DIPS)

 \subsection{Parametric DIPS (P-DIPS)}

-The synthesizers in the P-DIPS category are based on an assumed distribution or an appropriately defined model given $\x$.
-In what follows, we describe the Multinomial-Dirichlet (MD) synthesizer and other methods motivated by the MD synthesizer for categorical data, and the model-based DIPS (MODIPS) approach for general data types based on a Bayesian modeling framework.
-The summary of the P-DIPS covered in section is given in Table \ref{tab:pdips}.
-The PrivBayes method based on Bayesian networks and the DPCopula method will not be covered in full details in this section (given that they are not as widely used for routine data analysis).
+The synthesizers in the P-DIPS category are based on an assumed distribution or an appropriately defined model given the original data.
+In what follows, we describe the Multinomial-Dirichlet synthesizer and other methods motivated by the Multinomial-Dirichlet synthesizer for categorical data, the model-based DIPS (MODIPS) approach for general data types based on a Bayesian modeling framework, and sequential regression synthesizers.
+The list of the P-DIPS covered in section is given in Table \ref{tab:pdips}.
+The list is not meant to be exhaustive nor does it list the methods that deal with a specific type of data, but it gives readers an idea on how DIPS works in the parametric setting.
+The PrivBayes method based on Bayesian networks and the DPCopula, though listed in Table \ref{tab:pdips}, will not be covered in full details in this section given that they are not as widely used for routine data analysis.

-\subsubsection{Multinomial-Dirichlet synthesizer}
+\subsubsection{Multinomial-Dirichlet Synthesizer}